The 2026 IPO Watchlist for Indian Investors

 Reliance Jio IPO

-If it lists in 2026, the Reliance Jio IPO will be the largest IPO ever in Indian markets — by some distance.
+If it lists in 2026, the Reliance Jio IPO will be the largest IPO ever in Indian markets (Update, June 19, 2026: Jio Platforms has filed its DRHP with SEBI.
+It is a ₹37,700 crore fresh issue at a ~$137 billion valuation, India's largest-ever IPO.
+See our full Jio IPO coverage.) — by some distance.
 Estimated valuations exceed ₹9.3 trillion, which would dwarf every previous record on the Indian primary market.

 Jio's story barely needs introduction.
 It revolutionised Indian telecom in 2016 with disruptive 4G pricing, expanded into JioFiber broadband, JioTV, JioCinema, JioMart, and an entire ecosystem of digital services.
 By 2026 it is no longer just a telecom company — it is a vertically integrated digital services platform with telecom as the spine.
 The IPO is expected to value the consumer-tech and platform stack alongside the connectivity revenue, which is a meaningful uplift over a pure-play telecom multiple.